yhe97/umd-design-system-theme/README.md

 # UMD Design System Base Drupal Theme

-> Provided by the UMD Libraries.
+Provided by the UMD Libraries.

+> [!IMPORTANT]
+> Please see <https://github.com/umd-lib/umdlib-design-system-theme> for the Libraries' continued work on this concept.

 Base theme implementing the UMD Design System[^1] using Drupal's Single Directory Components (SDC)[^2].